 And one more thing?
 Make sure you only fill her coffee and orange juice halfway.

 Waking up to coffee burns is no one’s idea of a great gift.
 Just make sure you bring the rest of the pot along, too.

 2. Tell Her What She’s Taught You

-This idea comes from TPH Senior Editor Heather van der Hoop — or, more accurately, her mother.
+This idea is one of the more creative Mother’s Day gift ideas, and comes from TPH Senior Editor Heather van der Hoop — or, more accurately, her mother.

 One Mother’s Day, her mom asked her children to write down just one thing they’d learned from her.

 “That email chain got really mushy, really quickly,” van der Hoop said.

 I can only imagine.